KatamariJr/gorm.io/pages/docs/belongs_to.md

 ## CRUD with Belongs To

-Please checkout [Association Mode](associations.html#Association-Mode) for working with belongs to relations
+Please check out [Association Mode](associations.html#Association-Mode) for working with belongs to relations

 ## Eager Loading